nooneknowws/Sistema-de-Processamento-de-Pedidos-Online/README.md

 #### 2. Frontend

-1. Navegue até a pasta do frontend (assumindo uma pasta `frontend-app/` na raiz do projeto).
+1. Navegue até a pasta do frontend (`Frontend/Web` na raiz do projeto).
 2. Instale as dependências do projeto:

     ```bash